midonet/orizuru/README.md

 export OS_MIDOKURA_ROOT_PASSWORD="new root password"
 ```

+Please make sure you use an ssh-agent for your ssh key passphrase so that fabric can login as root to the servers you defined without asking you for the passphrase.

-The installer will now create the containers on these servers and install Openstack with Midonet as part of a demo installation:
+The installer will start creating the containers on the servers and install Openstack with Midonet when you type this:
 ```
 make
 ```